xiaodongliang/extract-view.and.data.api/test/readme.md

 npm install --dev
 ```

-### Create a test data set with a permanent bucket
+### Create a test data set
 In order to test some of the API in the sample, we need some data to be pre-created on your account.
-You can either create
+Since the data set will
+be created in a perment bucket, you need to do that step only once.
+You can either create the data set using this sample before
-the data set using this sample before running the tests, or use any of the other examples posted on our
+running the tests, or use any of the other examples posted on our
 [GitHub repo](https://github.com/Developer-Autodesk?utf8=%E2%9C%93&query=workflow).

 Post the samples/Au.obj file in a permanent bucket named 'autotestpermament' + your consumer key in lowercase.